 Yogurt is amazing.

-This food has been around for a couple thousand years and is incredibly beneficial to the body.
-The fermentation that occurs in yogurt works to create innumerable probiotic organisms that work alongside naturally occurring bacteria in your body which help boost your immune system and fight cancer causing agents.
+This food has been around for a couple of thousand years and is incredibly beneficial to the body.
+The fermentation that occurs in yogurt works to create innumerable probiotic organisms that work alongside naturally occurring bacteria in your body which help boost your immune system and fight cancer-causing agents.
 You want to make sure the label says “live and active cultures” because not all yogurts are probiotic.
 Mix in fresh fruit and honey in the morning and it makes a delicious breakfast.
 You might even consider tossing it into a smoothie.
 Whatever you decide, it’s amazing.

 Tomatoes are an absolute must.